cftang9/LLGOF_UniCoxPH/README.md

 <!-- Prior to using R programs on this repository, please download the main R program [EGJ_USO_Library.R](https://raw.githubusercontent.com/cftang9/MSUSO/master/EGJ_USO_Library.r).  -->

 ## Part 1.
-Reproducing simulation size and power results in the manuscript.
+Reproducing size and power comparison results with a residual-based GOF test in the manuscript.
 ###
 ###

 ## Part 2.
-Reproducing the comparisons of the robustness of the baseline hazards.
+Reproducing the accessments of the robustness of the GOF tests with baseline hazards.
 ###
 ###